elixir-europe/rdmkit/pages/your_problem/data_transfer.md

 Data size and bandwidth are tightly linked since transferring large volumes of data on a low bandwidth network will be so time consuming that it could be simpler to send the data on a hard drive through carrier services.

-If you intend to transfer sensitive data to another location, that you have to check what are the regulation and security measure on the remote site.
-You can interact with the IT departments at both location in order to establish your strategy.
-Do not forget to check the [Human Data](https://rdm.elixir-europe.org/humandata_usecase.html) pages of the RDM-toolkit.
+If you intend to transfer sensitive data to another location, you have to check the regulation and security measures on the remote site.
+You can interact with the IT departments at both locations in order to establish your strategy.
+Do not forget to check the [Human Data](https://rdm.elixir-europe.org/humandata_usecase.html) pages of the RDM Toolkit.

 Since data transfer involves so many technical aspects, it is a good idea to interact with your technical/IT team in order to avoid any problem if you want to transfer large amounts of data.